egonw/tmp/paper.md

 In this paper we present the work executed on BioHackrXiv during the international ELIXIR BioHackathon in Barcelona, Spain, 2021.
-[BioHackrXiv](https://biohackrxiv.org/) is a scholarly publication service for biohackathons and codefests that target biology and the biomedical sciences in the spirit of pre-publishing platforms [@citesAsRecommendedReading:preprints].
+[BioHackrXiv](https://biohackrxiv.org/) is a scholarly publication service for biohackathons and codefests that target biology and the biomedical sciences in the spirit of pre-publishing platforms&nbsp;[@citesAsRecommendedReading:preprints].
 Over thirty papers have been published through this system and with the amount of biohackathons and codefests increasing every year, we expect this type of reporting and publishing to continue.
 The goal for this biohackathon was to add CiTO support and further improve deployment and take-up of the web service.
-CiTO is the Citation Typing Ontology that enables characterization of the nature or type of citations, both factually and rhetorically [@citesAsAuthority:CiTO] [@citesAsAuthority:Willighagen2020].
+CiTO is the Citation Typing Ontology that enables characterization of the nature or type of citations, both factually and rhetorically&nbsp;[@citesAsAuthority:CiTO] [@citesAsAuthority:Willighagen2020].
 For examples see the [References] of this paper.
-A full list of characterizations can be found [here](https://purl.org/spar/cito).
+A full list of characterizations can be found at [https://purl.org/spar/cito](https://purl.org/spar/cito).
 These enriched references containing CiTO characterizations can become part of the wider metadata on publications.

-BioHackrXiv publications are generated from simple powerful markdown/LaTeX templates where the header is a YAML/JSON record that includes the title, authors, affiliations and tags[@citesAsAuthority:bhxiv20].
-The idea originated from the [pandoc flavoured markdown](https://garrettgman.github.io/rmarkdown/authoring_pandoc_markdown.html) layout that is used in the Journal of Open Source Software (JOSS)[@citesAsAuthority:JOSS].
+BioHackrXiv publications are generated from simple powerful markdown/LaTeX templates where the header is a YAML/JSON record that includes the title, authors, affiliations and tags&nbsp;[@citesAsAuthority:bhxiv20].
+The idea originated from the [pandoc flavoured markdown](https://garrettgman.github.io/rmarkdown/authoring_pandoc_markdown.html) layout that is used in the Journal of Open Source Software
+(JOSS)&nbsp;[@citesAsAuthority:JOSS].
 Templates are provided as an [example](https://github.com/biohackrxiv/publication-template).
-Support in pandoc of CiTO annotations dates back to 2017 [@usesMethodIn:Krewinkel2017].
+Support in pandoc of CiTO annotations dates back to 2017&nbsp;[@usesMethodIn:Krewinkel2017].

 # Results

 ## CiTO support

-The Citation Typing Ontology [@usesMethodIn:CiTO] provides a framework to annotation citations with the reasons ("intention") why that citation is made.
+The Citation Typing Ontology&nbsp;[@usesMethodIn:CiTO] provides a framework to annotation citations with the reasons ("intention") why that citation is made.
 For example, you can cite an article because it describes data or a method you are using.
 Or you are citing the article because you disagree with it.

 Despite the long history, it is not widely used yet.
-The Springer Nature Journal of Cheminformatics, however, started in 2020 a pilot with using CiTO annotation [@citesAsAuthority:Willighagen2020].
+The Springer Nature Journal of Cheminformatics, however, started in 2020 a pilot with using CiTO annotation&nbsp;[@citesAsAuthority:Willighagen2020].
 As part of this pilot, Lua scripts were developed that would allow the citation typing to happen when the citation was made.

 The tool to convert BioHackrXiv Markdown to PDF has now been extended with an updated